Russia excluded from more sports as sanctions mount

 “It would be impossible to prepare and stage the World Championships in Russia due to the war in Ukraine,” the FIVB board said.

-Volleyball also suspended Russian teams and clubs from international events, while rowing and badminton decided to exclude Russian athletes from their competitions.
+Volleyball also suspended Russian teams and clubs from international events, while rowing, badminton, canoeing and triathlon decided to exclude Russian athletes from their competitions.

 The sport of swimming, however, has so far chosen to ignore the recommendation from the IOC to ban Russians.
 The sport’s governing body, known as FINA, said Tuesday it would allow Russian and Belarusian swimmers to take part “as neutrals, competing under the FINA flag and with the FINA anthem.”